feefo customer trust

 St. Paddy’s Day in Montreal

-The Montreal parade, which has been running since 1824, is the oldest and largest after the NYC parade.
+The Montreal parade, which has been running since 1824, is the oldest and largest after the NYC parade and celebrates its 200th edition on March 16th, 2025.

 Full schedule for Montreal: https://www.mtl.org/en/what-to-do/festivals-and-events/st-patrick-s-parade